totrytakeoff/Colorful-U1/README.md

 **- Underextrusion on some files printed with the ACE 2, solved**

-**-  SSH Install version throws 0003 errors during homing when flow calibration and bedmesh are active, use bin version, fixed through TRSYNC, still investigating**
+**-  SSH Install version throws 0003 errors during homing when flow calibration and bedmesh are active, use bin version, masked via TRSYNC, still investigating**

 **- Slow retract speeds can stop Colorswaps, solved**